Stunning Sri Lanka holidays 2019 / 2020

-Of course, no holidays to Sri Lanka are complete without a trip to the beach.
+Of course, no cheap holidays to Sri Lanka are complete without a trip to the beach.
 There is 1,500km of beautiful coastline, which feature pristine golden beaches and stunning turquoise waters.
 From Trincomalee to Galle, topping up that tan and trying your hand at some of the water sports on offer couldn't be easier on the island’s beautiful coastline.

 If you want to discover the island’s past, Sri Lanka holidays provide a number of amazing historical and cultural sites to explore.
 The nation’s rich history can be seen in various locations, like Buddhist temples, ancient rock sculptures, fortresses and palaces.